-Incorporating easy to move around principles within the existing historic environment, without damaging or having a negative effect on their setting or character, can at times be very challenging.
+It can sometimes be challenging to incorporate the principles of ease of movement within the historic environment, without adversely affecting the character and setting of our listed buildings or Conservation Areas.
 In such cases early engagement is encouraged between the designer/developer, the planning services and Historic Environment Scotland.